2

 I opened one of the shutters, trying to let a bit of sunlight into the place, but the sun only lit up motes of dust floating around in the air.
 “Again with the floors.
 How?
 Why?”

 He stood up and glanced at the stairs.
-“All right, how do you want to do this?”
+“All right, how do you want to play this?”

 “Floor twenty does look enticing.”
 I admit.
 “But somehow, I don’t like the idea of backtracking.
 Let’s finish things down here first.”

 That’s what the work ends up being, most of the time.
-Ryan can be good, sometimes scary good, at pretending he’s executed a plan from beginning to end.
-He says it impresses the clients.
-But his primary method of operation is to poke in the dark corners of a case until something interesting floats up to the surface.
+Ryan can be good, sometimes scary good, at pretending he’s always executing a plan from beginning to end.
+He says it’s a routine for impressing the clients.
+But his primary method of operation is just to poke at the dark corners of a case until something interesting floats up to the surface.

 Still, he’s remarkably thorough with his poking around.
 We went through communal areas, stripped-down kitchens that still had their fair share of cockroaches and sleeping spots that had been stuffed with as many bunk beds as possible.
 He searched through each spot as closely as he could, not batting an eye at the murals and the piles of pamphlets.